investindex/Advanced/README.md

 -->

 _[Reducing the Risk of Black Swans](https://libgen.rs/search.php?req=Reducing+the+Risk+of+Black+Swans&lg_topic=libgen&open=0&view=simple&res=25&phrase=1&column=def)_, by Larry Swedroe and Kevin Grogan, explores how to diversify in ways that reduce risk in a fundamentally unpredictable future.
 Finding imperfectly correlated assets is the heart of [diversification](https://github.com/investindex/Portfolio#clarifying-diversification).
 A portfolio with uncorrelated assets that each have high expected return would be ideal.
 But how could we achieve equity-like returns that aren't highly correlated with equities?
 The book seeks to answer this question.
-You can click the link to download the book.
 Unfortunately, these asset classes are accessible only to institutional investors, very high net worth investors, and clients of certain wealth management firms.
 They require high minimum investments and are partially illiquid, which is why access is restricted.
-Regardless of whether you have access, it's a great read because it explores why diversification is important and how to build a truly diversified portfolio with high expected return.
+The investment vehicles are interval funds, which differ from mutual funds because (a) they have quarterly liquidity instead of daily liquidity and (b) redemptions are limited, so it takes time to withdraw your entire investment.
+What are the alternative investments they suggest?

+Alternative lending to underserved borrowers like small business owners tends to have low duration risk combined with higher credit risk than A-rated corporate bonds.
+Their recommended fund, LENDX, has a minimum investment of $15 million, so investors typically access the fund through wealth management firms or other institutions.

+Reinsurance is insurance that is purchased by an insurance company, to expand the client base they can insure while responsibly managing risk.
+Losses due to insured events like earthquakes and hurricanes are expected to be highly distinct from stock market downturns.
+Catastrophe bonds, commonly shortened to cat bonds, are bonds that reward investors when insured disasters do not occur.
+A good reinsurance fund is diversified across many sources of risk, of which cat bonds are only one.
+The fund they recommend for reinsurance is SRRIX.

+From an expected value standpoint, people are willing to overpay for hedges against catastrophic outcomes and for lottery equivalents: opportunities for extreme upside.
+In other words, it is profitable to sell volatility.
+They refer to this risk premium as the variance risk premium (VRP).
+Short vol strategies tend to be quite risky.
+An investor who sells options on equities will tend to suffer large drawdowns in the worst economic periods, when most people aren't capable of accepting extra risk.
+They recommend AVRPX, which runs short vol strategies across global markets and multiple asset classes.

 [More incoming here]